Give People What They WantSep 17, 2021

 Why does this happen?

-Prolonged uncertainty and crisis breeds a psychologically unsafe environment.
+Prolonged uncertainty and crisis breed a psychologically unsafe environment.
 When that happens people spend a lot of their brain energy focused on survival.
 On one end of the spectrum, the question employees ask is, “what must I do to be safe to survive this situation?”
-On the other end of the spectrum the question they ask is, “what must I do to excel in this situation and reach my ambitious goals?”
+On the other end of the spectrum, the question they ask is, “what must I do to excel in this situation and reach my ambitious goals?”
 Every employee is asking themselves, “what’s the degree of risk and what are my options?”

 Humans have a natural ability to construct stories to make sense of what’s happening so they can make sound decisions in answer to those questions.